 In Defense of Cairns on the Trail

-In a recent article in the Oneida, Tennessee Independent Herald titled Back Yard: Cairns are hikers’ calling card, writer Ben Garrett talks about the phenomenon of rock cairns—those little towers of rocks you see by the trail or by some landmark.
+In a recent article in the Oneida, Tennessee Independent Herald titled Back Yard: Cairns are hikers’ calling card, writer Ben Garrett talks about the phenomenon of rock cairns.
+If you’re a hiker, you’ve probably seen one of these little towers of rocks along a trail or near some landmark.
 Many hikers build them to mark where they’ve been.
 Other hikers build them because someone else built one on that spot.

 Now I’ve never built a cairn myself (but my kids have at Angkor Archaeological Park in Cambodia), but I have seen plenty in my wanderings throughout the trails of Southern California.

-I agree that seeing hundreds of cairns piled atop one another isn’t really something that’s of interest to me as someone seeking a bit of solitude in the outdoors.
+I agree that seeing hundreds of rocks piled atop one another isn’t really something that’s of interest to me as someone seeking a bit of solitude in the outdoors.